bretth/woven/docs/main.rst

 * enable you to define roles for your servers with combinations of Ubuntu packages

 * integrates into standard Fabric fabfile.py scripts as projects grow.

+* hooks for custom per project and per app deployment and setup functionality

 * integrates with South for migrations